karpovvicz/karpovvicz/README.md

 - 👋 Hi, I’m @karpovvicz
 - 👀 I’m interested in React, Node.js and LLM
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Ambitious Cool Projects
 - 📫 How to reach me? you can message me here
 - 😄 Pronouns: he/him